pneyrinck/corecontrol/README.md

 #### Quickstart

 The Core Control system connects things to be controlled by other things over a network.
 For example, audio mixer software can be adjusted by a hardware control surface with knobs and sliders.
 Or a coffee machine can make coffee when you say "I want a latte with two shots" to a smartphone.
 Or a virtual reality glove can control a surgical instrument.
-Core Control provides simple, flexible, fast messaging and supports legacy OSC messaging as well as the new CC messaging.
-Core Control supports messaging using TCP or UDP protocols.
-Core Control uses web sockets for TCP messaging which is compatible with web browsers and internet-based servers.
+Core Control provides simple, flexible, fast messaging with the new CC protocol that supports legacy OSC messages.
+Core Control supports CC messaging using TCP or UDP protocols.
+Core Control uses web sockets for TCP messaging which is compatible with web browsers and the internet.
 Core Control is designed to be very flexible and powerful so that anything can control anything.

 ###### JSON, JSON Schema, And JSON Pointers